schuang29/GettingAndCleaningDataProject/CodeBook.md

 ### Reproducing the Project
+0. Review the markdown for how the script works at [run_analysis.md](https://github.com/schuang29/GettingAndCleaningDataProject/blob/master/run_analysis.md)
 1. Open the R script `run_analysis.R` using your favorite IDE or text editor
-2. Change your workding directory to be where R script is saved, and save
+2. Change your workding directory in the script 'setwd()' to be where R script is saved, and save
 3. Run the script